An asymptotic for the Hall--Paige conjecture: High-entropy minor arcs

 \subsection{The sum over orbits}

 Assume that $\rho_1, \dots, \rho_k$ is a complete list of the distinct irreducible representations of $G$.
 From Theorem~\ref{nonabelian-GEC} and elementary manipulations, it follows that

-To show \eqref{high-entropy-minor-arcs-estimate}, we need to bound the sum of the left hand side over all $\rho$ in the major arcs.
-As stated above, it is cleaner to do this with generating function techniques.
+To show~\eqref{high-entropy-minor-arcs-estimate}, we need to bound the sum of the left-hand side over all $\rho$ in the high-entropy minor arcs.
+As stated in Section~\ref{sec-outline}, it is cleaner to do this with generating function techniques.

-If we sum \eqref{eq:one-orbit-bound} over all choices of $a_1, \dots, a_k$ such that $a_1 + \cdots + a_k = n$, and such that $a_j \leq n-m$ wherever $d_j = 1$, we obtain exactly the coefficient of $z^n$ in the power series
+If we sum~\eqref{eq:one-orbit-bound} over all choices of $a_1, \dots, a_k$ such that $a_1 + \cdots + a_k = n$, and such that $a_j \leq n-m$ wherever $d_j = 1$, we obtain exactly the coefficient of $z^n$ in the power series

 where

 for $d > 1$, while for $d = 1$ we take the truncation

 To bound the sum, it therefore suffices to bound the generating functions $\theta_d(z)$ for some suitable choice of $z$.
 It turns out the correct choice is always of the shape $z=w e^2 n^{-1/2}$ where $w \ge 1$ is some small constant.
 With this in mind we prove the following technical bounds.